 Recent shifts in the sales and marketing landscape mean successful lead generation for attorneys occurs largely online.
 We know it can be challenging to understand the complexities of lead generation strategies.
 That’s why we’ve put together this explainer blog to get you up to speed with lead generation for lawyers, as well as offer some useful tips to bag new clients.

 Lead generation for attorneys is the process of getting people interested in your legal services and gradually moving them through a pipeline to become paying clients.
-It’s important for law firms to focus on generating new attorney leads by developing a strong online presence.
+It’s important for law firms to generate attorney leads by developing a strong online presence.
 This is achieved using inbound marketing methods that employ techniques like search engine optimization, paid ads, and content marketing, to name a few.

 Lead generation for lawyers can build online visibility, credibility, trust, and interest from specific market segments.
 When you focus on lead generation efforts, you hone in on specific website traffic from high-value customers and greatly improve their chances of converting.